El Salvador's Bukele seeks 20% minimum wage hike, orders food handouts | Business

 El Salvador's Bukele seeks 20% minimum wage hike, orders food handouts

 El Salvadoran President Nayib Bukele on Thursday requested a minimum wage hike of 20% from August, citing the impact of global inflation on poor Salvadorans.
-Bukele, speaking in a video shared on his Twitter account, said the government would subsidize small and medium-sized companies for 12 months to cover the increase, with the goal of keeping businesses from passing on higher costs to consumers.
+Bukele, speaking in a video shared on his Twitter, said the government would subsidize micro, small and medium-sized companies for 12 months to cover the increase, with the goal of keeping businesses from passing on higher costs to consumers.

 El Salvadoran President Nayib Bukele on Thursday requested a minimum wage hike of 20% from August, citing the impact of global inflation on poor Salvadorans.